It is the policy of the club to ask all members to do two race duties a year.

 since the river above Medley is oriented west of north, with one short bend to the west, it is difficult to set a racing course incorporating a decent beat to windward.

-westerly winds are slowed and confused by the trees on the west bank
+westerly winds are slowed and confused by the trees on the west (towpath) bank

-there are muddy shallows on the east bank.
+there are muddy shallows on the east (Port Meadow) bank.

 There are six marks (numbered buoys) in the boat shed.
 You don't have to use all of them.
-Decide how many you want to use, and place them upstream in ascending numerical order.
+Decide how many you want to use, and place them upstream in ascending numerical order, avoid shallows.

 The bottom buoy (the one marked no. 1) should be placed below the start line, roughly in line with the upstream end of the jetty